tableau/connector-plugin-sdk/docs/example.md

 The Manifest file (manifest.xml)  informs Tableau about your connector and displays the connector name in the Tableau Connect pane.
 It's a required file that defines the connector class and description.
-The <span style="color:blue; font-family: courier new">class</span> value is a unique key for your connector and is used in other XML files to apply their customizations and in Tableau workbooks to match connection types.
+The <span font-family: courier new">class</span> value is a unique key for your connector and is used in other XML files to apply their customizations and in Tableau workbooks to match connection types.

 Each connector is typically based on a "class" such as ODBC or JDBC, and provides additional customizations.

-- The <span style="color:blue; font-family: courier new">class</span> value is a unique key for your connector and is used in other XML files to apply their customizations and in Tableau workbooks to match connection types.
+- The <span font-family: courier new">class</span> value is a unique key for your connector and is used in other XML files to apply their customizations and in Tableau workbooks to match connection types.
-- The <span style="color:blue; font-family: courier new">name</span> value displays the connector name in the Tableau **Connect** pane.
+- The <span style="font-family: courier new">name</span> value displays the connector name in the Tableau **Connect** pane.
 - You may also specify the vendor information.
 - The <span style="font-family: courier new">company name</span> value displays the name of the connector's creator next to the connector name on the Tableau **Connect** pane (for example, Connector Name by Creator).
-- The <span style="color:blue; font-family: courier new">support link</span> value is the URL of a website where users of the connector can get support.
+- The <span style="font-family: courier new">support link</span> value is the URL of a website where users of the connector can get support.

 ![]({{ site.baseurl }}/assets/manifest-xml.png)